aimclub/FEDOT/docs/source/basics/tabular_data.rst

     best_pipeline = model.fit(features=train, target='target')

 After the fitting is completed, you can look at the structure of the resulting pipeline.
+For example, let best pipeline consist of two nodes: resampling operation (resample) and Random Forest model (rf).
+Let see how it looks like.

 In text format: